 About This Trip

-Trip Details: Cruise under the Golden Gate Bridge led by three or more wildlife experts to the Farallon Islands, one of the most biodiverse marine environments in the world!
-See more information in the Detailed Itinerary section below.
+Trip Details: Cruise under the Golden Gate Bridge led by 3 wildlife biologists to the Farallon Islands, one of the most biodiverse marine environments in the world!
+See and learn more with Oceanic Society due to our TINY group sizes.
+Also, you get free photos from the day taken by our professional photographer.
+For more information, read the Detailed Itinerary section below.

-Whale Sightings Likelihood: We've had an excellent start to the season, and there is a 98% chance of seeing whales May-November (based on the past 10 years of sightings data)!
+Whale Sightings Likelihood: There is a 98% chance of seeing whales May-November (based on the past 4o years of Oceanic Society sightings data)!

 Parking: Free on site | For Parking Diagram & Additional Trip Details Click Here!

 Any Questions?: Email email@example.com and get a fast response!

 Clothing: With the potential for fog, wind and spray please wear waterproof shoes and outer layer.
 Hat, sunglasses, and sunscreen are also musts.

 Food & Beverages: Coffee and tea are available on board the boat.
 Please bring your own food.
 Alcohol is discouraged, but not prohibited.
 Backpacks are fine, but please, no coolers due to space limitations.